Shiprocket Pricing Structure for Air And Surface Shipping

-In today’s fast paced world of technology, hundreds of eCommerce businesses have been popping every day.
+In today’s fast-paced world of technology, hundreds of eCommerce businesses are popping up every day.
 However, their success or failure is subject to many variables.
 One of them is shipping.
-And, by shipping, it is not just shipping but other factors like delivery time, shipping charges, etc.
+And shipping includes other factors like delivery time, shipping charges, etc.

-Shiprocket takes care of all these factors so as to end all kinds of shipping hassles for you.
-We offer you multiple shipping options so that your products are delivered to your customers on time and in minimum freight charges.
+Shiprocket takes care of all these factors to end all kinds of shipping hassles for you.
+We offer you multiple shipping options so that you can deliver your products to your customers on time and in minimum freight charges.

-Air Shipping or Air Freight is a logistic service to send shipments through air transport.
-Air Shipping is comparatively quicker than surface shipping and usually cost more to ship.
-For many destinations or international shipping, it might be the only option to ship & deliver products.
+Air Shipping or Air Freight is a logistics service to send shipments through air transport.
+Air Shipping is comparatively quicker and more expensive than surface shipping.
+For almost all international and a few domestic pin codes, it might be the only option to ship & deliver products.

-Surface Shipping is a logistics service in which the shipments are sent through sea or land.
-It is less expensive, but slower than air shipping.
-Surface shipping is specially preferred for large or heavy shipments.
-We offer Surface Shipping through Fedex Surface.
+Surface Shipping is a logistics service wherein the shipments are sent through sea or land.
+It is less expensive but slower than air shipping.
+Surface shipping is especially preferred for large or heavy deliveries.
+We offer Surface Shipping through FedEx Surface.

 Understanding Air Shipping and Surface Shipping Charges

-ShipRocket offers you both air and surface shipping.
-However, after the introduction of prepaid shipping, the charges and shipment weight deduction has changed.
+Shiprocket offers you both air and surface shipping services.
+However, after the introduction of prepaid shipping, the charges and shipment weight deduction have changed.
 Let’s understand how exactly it works.

 Before getting started, please make a note that Surface Shipping Weight = 5 x Air Shipping Weight.

 This means if you recharge your Shiprocket account for Rs.
 3000, then you will get 25 kg of Air Shipping or 125 kg (25×5) of surface shipping and so on.

 In Case Of Using Air Shipping